Sign up for Funding Circle newsletter!

 Remember, with SBA microloans the maximum time you can take to repay a loan is six years.

 As a business owner, you might be wearing twelve different hats on any given day.
 Funding Circle is here to deliver the business financing options you need quickly, so you can focus on what’s important — growing your business.
-And with loan amounts ranging from $25,000 to $500,000, terms from 6 months to 5 years, and rates starting at just 4.99%, we aim to make it as flexible and affordable as possible.
+And with terms from 6 months to 5 years, and competitive interest rates, we aim to make it as flexible and affordable as possible.

 Louis DeNicola is the president of LD Money Media LLC and an experienced finance writer who specializes in credit, personal finance, and small business finance.
 Within the small business sphere, he helps business owners understand their financing options, cash flow management, business credit, and taxes.
 In addition to Funding Circle, you can find his work on BlueVine, Credit Karma, Experian, Wirecutter, and Lending Tree.